luongkhdang/Scraper-Ultimate/src/scraper/scraper_hooks/strategies/more.md

+# StealthyFetcher Integration Findings

+## Current Implementation Status

+The StealthyFetcher fallback implementation is already integrated directly within the `special_strategy.py` file in the `_extract_with_stealthy_fallback` method of the `SpecialStrategyExtractor` class.
+Despite references to a separate `stealthy_fallback.py` file in the imports and docstring, no such file exists in the codebase.

+### Key findings:

+1. **Implementation Location**: The entire fallback mechanism is embedded in `special_strategy.py` rather than in a separate module.

+2. **External Dependency**: StealthyFetcher is imported from `scrapling.fetchers`, which appears to be an external package not included in the workspace.

+3. **Implementation Details**:

+   - Proper error handling for when StealthyFetcher is not available
+   - Default fallback configuration defined in the `__init__` method
+   - Custom scrolling behavior implementation
+   - Consistent content selectors between primary and fallback methods
+   - Support for Tor proxy integration
+   - Detailed logging with `FALLBACK_TAG` prefix

+4. **Missing Requirements**: The `scrapling` package is not listed in the project's requirements.txt file, despite being referenced as a dependency.

+5. **Integration Pattern**: The fallback is triggered only after all primary extraction attempts have failed, providing a robust multi-layered approach.

+---

 # StealthyFetcher Integration Implementation Plan

 This document outlines specific implementation steps needed to integrate StealthyFetcher as a fallback mechanism in `special_strategy.py` when the primary extraction method fails.